Director Iino Shinya talks about the research his creative team did to create the world of the smash hit anime

 From the stunning background art, to the inventive music, to the detailed and lovingly crafted character designs, every aspect of Dr. STONE is shining with the amount of love and care put into it.
-Our production team had the amazing opportunity to film a documentary going behind the scenes of the show's production (which you can watch here!).
+Our production team had the amazing opportunity to film a documentary going behind the scenes of the show's production (which went live on Crunchyroll today!).
 We're proud to present an interview with Iino Shinya, the series director, used in the documentary completely uncut below!

 Could you please introduce yourself?

 Hello, I'm Iino Shinya.
 I am the director of Dr. Stone.